preetisawant/runtimes/nodejs/getting-started.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
-{:download: .download}
+{:hide-in-docs: .hide-in-docs}
 {:app_name: data-hd-keyref="app_name"}

 # Getting started tutorial
 {: #getting-started}

-* {: download} Congratulations, you deployed a Hello World sample application on {{site.data.keyword.Bluemix}}!
+Congratulations, you deployed a Hello World sample application on {{site.data.keyword.Bluemix}}!
 To get started, follow this step-by-step guide.
 Or, download the sample code and explore on your own.
+{: hide-in-docs}

 <a class="xref" href="https://github.com/IBM-Cloud/get-started-node" target="_blank" title="(Download sample code)"><img src="runtimes/images/btn_starter-code.svg" alt="Download application code" /></a>
+{: hide-in-docs}

 By following this tutorial, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.Bluemix}}, and integrate an {{site.data.keyword.Bluemix_notm}} database service in your app.